-Jesus gave His disciples important, last-minute teachings on the day before He died and one was about love.
-John records it in 13:34: “A new command I give you: Love one another.
-As I have loved you, so you must love one another.”
-NIV.
+Jesus Christ gave His disciples important, last-minute teachings on the day before He died.
+One of these was about the love He wanted them to show others.
+John records it in 13:34- “A new commandment I give to you, that you love one another; as I have loved you, that you also love one another.”
+NKJV.
 We all would like to carry out this command.
-It’s a natural response to the great love He has poured out on us.
-But is it even possible to love like Jesus?
+It’s a natural response to the perfect love He has poured out on us.
+But is it even possible to love in the same way Jesus loves?

 Jesus Teaching on Love

-When the Pharisees tested Jesus with the question of which commandment was the greatest; He replied, “Love the Lord your God with all your heart and with all your soul and with all your mind.
+When the religious leaders tested Jesus for the greatest commandment, He replied, “Love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the first and greatest commandment.
 And the second is like it: Love your neighbor as yourself.”
-Matthew 22:37-39 NIV.
+Matthew 22:37-39.

 To love like Jesus begins with loving Him, our creator and living personal God, first.